THE-DEEPDAS/Anveshak/docs/new-features.md

-# Cold Mailer - New Features Documentation
+# Anveshak  - New Features Documentation

 ## 1. Email History Features

-The Cold Mailer application now includes functionality to store and display sent emails with detailed metadata.
+The Anveshak  application now includes functionality to store and display sent emails with detailed metadata.
 Users can view their email history and access detailed information about each email.

 ### Features Added: